TerrellSowell/Active-Directory-Helpdesk/README.md

 ### Objective<h2>

-This Active Diectory Lab project aimed to farther my understanding of Active Directory functions to gain preparedness in real-world helpdesk scenarios.
+This Active Directory Lab project aimed to farther my understanding of Active Directory functions to gain preparedness in real-world helpdesk scenarios.
 The primary focus was to ingest and stregthen my knowledge within the Mircosoft Server application system, generating test telemetry to mimic real-world helpdesk tasks.

 ### Skills Learned<h2>